Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 Once the services are up:

 - The Aspire dashboard will be accessible, providing an overview of service health and metrics.
-- You can also access the EventApi's Swagger UI to interact with the API directly.
-The URL to the Swagger UI will be displayed in the terminal or in the IDE's output window.
+- You can also access the EventApi's Scalar UI to interact with the API directly.
+The URL to the Scalar UI will be displayed in the terminal or in the IDE's output window.

 ### LocalStack and AWS Resources